 - Freeze your features and chains: Stage in which no new feature or functionality will be added, and the development will begin to be officially announced and a preliminary version (pre1) will be made available.

 While for the December 2022, XNUMX will enter the next stage or phase:

 - code freeze: Stage in which, nothing more will be added to the code, and only final errors will be corrected, In addition, a second preliminary version (pre2) will be made publicly available.

-And to finish the development, between the December 15 and 29, will launch a latest preview (pre3) and final stable version de XFCE 4.18.
+And to finish the development, between the December 15 and 29, will launch a latest preview (pre3) as well as the final stable version de XFCE4.18.

 In short, we have to wait a little longer, until december this year, especially those who we use and prefer XFCE over other DE/WM, to start enjoy all your news.

 Finally, and if you simply liked the content, comment and share it.
 Also, remember, visit the beginning of our «site», in addition to the official channel of Telegram to explore more news, tutorials and Linux updates.
 West group, for more information on today's topic or other related ones.